In 2016, An Anti-Troll Hero Came To My Rescue

 (Kink, bless his soul, said via email that he’s “surprised more people aren’t challenging this type of behaviour.”)

 Still, imagine an army of Capt.
 Kinks.
 Imagine Capt.
-Kink at scale: A thousands-strong justice league of anti-trolls, descending on every two-bit neo-Nazi and antisocial shitposter on every social platform around the world, armed to the gills with hurtful jibes and state of the art memes, fighting an epic war of flame attrition, freeing the rest of us to do our jobs.
+Kink at scale: A thousands-strong justice league of anti-trolls, descending on every two-bit neo-Nazi and antisocial shitposter on every social platform around the world, armed to the gills with hurtful jibes and state-of-the-art memes, fighting an epic war of flame attrition, freeing the rest of us to do our jobs.

 I can see it in my mind’s eye, and friend, it’s beautiful.

 Okay, I know how this sounds.
 But it’s not that crazy.
 A guy in Foreign Policy magazine suggested we do it to ISIS!
-And if tech companies can set up bug bounties, paying black-hat hackers to contribute meaningfully to society, there has to be a way to incentivize hatemongering trolls to use their powers for good.
+And if tech companies can set up bug bounties, paying black-hat hackers to contribute meaningfully to society, there has to be a way to incentivize hate-mongering trolls to use their powers for good.
 Maybe present it to them in the form of a Suicide Squad meme.
 I don’t know.
-The point is, Captain James T. Kinks don’t grow on trees.
+The point is, Captain James T Kinks don’t grow on trees.

 But I’d like to see what would happen if we made more of him.
 Because maybe, just maybe, the vaccine for the epidemic of online abuse that has ruined this year online contains a dose of the disease.